FREE SHIPPING ON ALL ORDERS30-DAY MONEY BACK GUARANTEE

 Estrogen plays a protective role in how and where the body stores fat.
 During reproductive years, it encourages fat storage in the hips and thighs, areas that are metabolically safer.
 As estrogen levels decline during perimenopause and menopause, this protective pattern changes.

-Fat storage shifts toward the abdomen, increasing visceral fat - the type of fat stored deep within the abdominal cavity around vital organs.
+Fat storage shifts toward the abdomen, increasing visceral fat.
+Visceral fat sits deep within the abdominal cavity, around vital organs, and is both more hormonally active and more inflammatory than subcutaneous fat.

 Visceral fat is more hormonally active and more inflammatory, making it harder to lose through calorie restriction alone.